leafOfTree/WindowTabs/README.md

 Tips

-- Move your cursor to left gray column and click on it to add a breakpoint on the current line.
+- In code eidtor, click on the left gray column to add a breakpoint on the current line.
 Then start `Debug` and you can see runtime details.
-- You can also debug using `System.Diagnostics.Debug.WriteLine("IterateIcons Stopped");` in code
+- You can also debug using `System.Diagnostics.Debug.WriteLine("Hello, world");` in code

 ## Project Files

 - Entry point: `Program.fs` this.run
 - Tray icon (Notify icon): `NotifyIconPlugin.fs` this.icon
-- Popup Window: `DesktopManagerForm.fs`.
+- Settings Window: `DesktopManagerForm.fs`.
 Its tabs are under `ManagerViewService/Views/`
 - Tree: `treeviewadv/`.
 Probably from https://sourceforge.net/projects/treeviewadv/
 - Taskbar group: `SuperBarPlugin.fs`